-Total money market assets outstanding at end-December 2019, stood at 413,043.59billion, representing an increase of 6.21 per certificate of deposits, FGN bonds and commercial paper in the review period.
-Government securities constituted over 99.2 per cent of the total money market assets outstanding, while private sector-issued securities (commercial paper, bankers' acceptances and certificates of deposit) accounted for the balance.
+December 2018.
+The development was attributed to increased investment in FGN bonds and commercial papers in the review period.
+Government securities constituted over 99.4 per cent of the total money market assets outstanding, while private sector-issued securities (commercial paper, bankers' acceptances and certificates of deposit) accounted for the balance.